 Recovery Point Objective Сompliance

 The RPO value can only be measured by businesses, as it is all about potential financial loss.
-By being an IT manager, you need to help business owners choose a balance between “how much data loss we can afford” and “how much money we have to spend on a backup project”.
+By being an IT manager, you need to help business owners choose a balance between “how much data loss we can afford” and “how much money we have to spend on a backup project” to ensure business continuity.

 Since you already have a backup infrastructure, you need to evaluate its capabilities of covering new business needs and/or replacing it with another solution, in case the previous one cannot scale more.
 Actually, the less expensive the solution, the more expensive it will be to recover in cases of emergency.
 Faster recovery, in most cases, requires the implementation of more complex and expensive hardware/software.